George Murray (general): Career

-Murray entered Glasgow University in 1711 but left to join the British army in Flanders, and was commissioned as a lieutenant in March 1712.
+Murray was educated at Perth Academy.
+He entered Glasgow University in 1711 but left to join the British army in Flanders, and was commissioned as a lieutenant in March 1712.
 The War of the Spanish Succession was in its closing stages, and it is unlikely he saw any action before it ended with the Peace of Utrecht in 1713.

+On returning to Britain, Murray based himself in London, conducting business on behalf of his father.
+In this capacity, he arranged for German miners to be brought over to work in the mines on the Duke's holdings at Blairingone in Kinross-shire and Solsgirth in Clackmannanshire.

 Queen Anne died in August 1714 and was succeeded by the Hanoverian George I, with the Whigs taking power.
 Deprived of office, several senior Tories defected to the Jacobite cause, including the Earl of Mar.
 In September 1715, he launched a rebellion in Scotland.

 Like many other members of the nobility, Atholl sought to avoid direct participation himself, while balancing the two causes.
 His eldest son James fought for the government, although Murray joined the Jacobite army, along with his brothers Tullibardine (1689–1746) and Lord Charles (1691–1720).
 Atholl wrote letters to all three, forbidding them to participate in the Rebellion, which he later produced as evidence of his loyalty.

 Lord Charles was captured at Preston; Tullibardine fought at Sheriffmuir, but Lord George missed the battle, as he was collecting taxes in Fife.
 While Sheriffmuir was inconclusive, without external support the Rebellion collapsed; Lord Charles, who held a commission in the 5th Dragoons, was tried as a deserter and sentenced to be shot.
 Although he was pardoned, his brothers were excluded and fled to France.